Creating a stunning herbaceous border can be great for the wildlife in your garden, and great for you.

 What is a Herbaceous Border?

-A herbaceous border is a garden growing area which features a range of herbaceous perennials (plants which live in your garden over a number of years, but which die back each winter).
+A herbaceous border is a garden growing area that features a range of herbaceous perennials (plants that live in your garden over a number of years, but which die back each winter).

 Creating, Marking Out and Preparing a Herbaceous Border